jacobobryant/biff/libs/authenticate/docs/config.md

 String, default `#4F46E5` (indigo).
 The primary color for the signin page.

-### :biff.auth/accent-color

-String, default `#818CF8` (light indigo).
-The accent color for the signin page.

 ### :biff.auth/logo-url

 String.
-If set, used to display a logo on the signin page.
+If set, the logo is displayed instead of the application name on the signin page.

 ## Captcha